The Best Way to Waterproof Your Basement (2024)

 Method 2: Interior Drainage Systems

 Installing an interior drainage system helps resolve water issues without damaging your landscaping.
-Sump pumps achieve this by pumping out standing water and directing it away from the basem*nt.
+Sump pumps achieve this by pumping out standing water and directing it away from the basement.
 There are two types of sump pumps: submersible and pedestal.
 A submersible installation is more difficult because it requires digging a hole into the concrete floor.
-For an easier installation, opt for a pedestal sump pump, which sits atop the basem*nt floor, instead of being submerged underneath it.
+For an easier installation, opt for a pedestal sump pump, which sits atop the basement floor, instead of being submerged underneath it.

 No matter which sump pump you choose, maximize its effectiveness by installing interior drain tiles.
-This waterproofing product reduces hydrostatic pressure caused by groundwater and protects your basem*nt walls and foundation from weakening under such intense pressure.
+This waterproofing product reduces hydrostatic pressure caused by groundwater and protects your basement walls and foundation from weakening under such intense pressure.

 Sump pump installation costs $1,275 on average.
 Adding a drain tile system costs between $4,000 and $12,000.